sarkonovich/Alexa-Hue/README.md

 Since Amazon does not give 3rd party developers a way to access your local network, we need a bit of a workaround.
 This skill has three components:

-1. An Alexa "skill" that you set up in the Amazon Developer's portal.
-2. An Amazon Alexa Lambda function -- thanks to [Matt Kruse](https://forums.developer.amazon.com/forums/profile.jspa?userID=13686) -- on AWS that just passes your skill requests onto...
+1. An Amazon Alexa Lambda function -- thanks to [Matt Kruse](https://forums.developer.amazon.com/forums/profile.jspa?userID=13686) -- on AWS that just receives requests from....
+2. An Alexa "skill" that you set up in the Amazon Developer's portal and passes commands onto...
 3. A server on your local network that does have access your Hue Bridge.

 *Please note that Alexa-Hue requires a server running all the time (or all the time you want to control your lights with Alexa.)*

 To set up the skill and deploy the Lambda function, you'll need to set up a developer account at the [developer portal.](https://developer.amazon.com/home.html)

+######Creating the Lambda Function
+For information on how to set up the Lambda function, look at the tutorial [here.](https://developer.amazon.com/public/community/post/TxDJWS16KUPVKO/New-Alexa-Skills-Kit-Template-Build-a-Trivia-Skill-in-under-an-Hour)

+If you've already set up your developer account above, you can skip to Step. #2 in the tutorial

+When you get to the step 5, you'll be copying and pasting in the text from lambda_passthrough.js.
+Add your code as Node.js.
+Just copy and paste lambda_passthrough.js in the code editor.

+Continue through step 12.

+When you Step #3, follow the instructions under 1. and 2. to setmup a new skill.
+Then follow my instructions below (though the pictures in step #3 of the tutorial are relevant and might still be helpful.)

 ######Creating the Skill